Technologicat/mcpyrate/README.md

 ### Expand macros

 Use the named parameter `expander` to access the macro expander.
-You can call `expander.visit(tree)` with an AST `tree` to expand the macros in that AST.
+You can call `expander.visit_recursively(tree)` with an AST `tree` to expand all macros in that AST, until no macros remain.
 This is useful for making inner macro invocations expand first.

 To expand only one layer of inner macro invocations, call `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
 You can then convert the result into a printable form using `mcpy.unparse` or `mcpy.ast_aware_repr`.

+To use the current setting for recursive mode, use `expander.visit(tree)`.
+The default mode is recursive.

-If you need to temporarily run with different macro bindings, see `expander.bindings`, `expander.filename` and use `mcpy.core.expand_macros` to instantiate a new expander with the desired bindings.
+If you need to temporarily run a second expander with different macro bindings, see `expander.bindings`, `expander.filename` and use `mcpy.core.expand_macros` to instantiate a new expander with the desired bindings.
 Then use its `visit` method.

 ### Macro expansion error reporting